-Once arrived there, they were searched again.
-During this search, one officer punched the interviewee with a fist in his face and kicked his backpack trough the room.
+Once they arrived there, they were searched again.
+During this search, one officer punched the respondent with a fist in his face and kicked his backpack trough the room.
 It was a big officer who gave about one or two punches to each of the 4 during the search of the personal belongings.

 “He had power!
 I didn’t see why and wanted to cry.
 I am not doing something bad, I just wanted to go for asylum.
 He don’t know me, maybe because I was a Muslim man or something like that.”

-All their personal belongings were taken from them and listed on a paper which was handed out to them.
-This paper, and another one, which said that they should leave the country within 8 days were handed out to them.
+All their personal belongings were taken from them and listed on a paper which was handed to them.
+This paper, and another one, which said that they should leave the country within 8 days were handed to them.
 Fingerprints of all of their fingers were taken.